FOSS-Archives/SystemBSD/LICENSE -FILES/COPY.md

  #####

-Permission is also hereby granted, free of charge, to any person obtaining a copy of this software and/or associated documentation files (the "Software" or this source/code), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and/or to permit persons to whom the Software is furnished to do so, (**for any purpose.)
+And Permission is also hereby granted, free of charge, to any person obtaining a copy of this software and/or associated documentation files (the "Software" or this source/code), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and/or to permit persons to whom the Software is furnished to do so, (**for any purpose.)